 Famous Museums of Philadelphia – Philadelphia tourist attractions

 Philadelphia is known for famous museums like Franklin Institute Science Museum, Rodin Museum(bronze sculptures from France), Philadelphia Museum of Art, Please Touch Museum, and Mutter Museum.
-Unfortunately, due to lack of time, I could not visit these museums.

 Reading Terminal Market